OneIdentity/IdentityManager.ApiSdk/request-properties/readme.md

 The values of the parameters can be found using a query for the `DialogParameterSet` (queried via the XObjectKey of the `PersonWantsOrg` table).

 There is an example for how to query the new request properties in the default installation.
-The script `TSB_PersonWantsOrg_HandleRequestWithParameters` queries the new request properties in the context of requests with dynamic parameters – if you haven’t seen that OOTB feature yet, it is worth having a look.
+The script `QER_Get_ParameterValue_Of_ParameterSet_Of_PWO` queries the new request properties in the context of requests with dynamic parameters – if you haven’t seen that OOTB feature yet, it is worth having a look.

 # Mandatory properties and display names